 Dealing with unfinished work in Scrum

 Claim some of the points?
 I generally don’t encourage teams to try and take partial credit for unfinished work.
-If …Read more
+If it’s done in the current Sprint, then claim the points …Read more

 Self organising teams at The Times

 Rather than dictate to the teams the PLT agreed they wanted to develop a culture of ownership.
-The hypothesis was: …Read more
+The hypothesis was: if the teams have some stake in defining the work …Read more

-Agile objectives are best if they describe the intention of the functionality of the system rather than prescribing a specific …Read more
+Agile objectives are best if they describe the intention of the functionality of the system rather than prescribing a specific technical approach.
+For example, rather than the objective describing the …Read more

 5 Tools for Building Trust